 It’s hard to figure out how to get a mortgage with bad credit, so do your best to make sure you take care of your credit now.
 That means paying all your bills on time, setting aside cash for emergency savings, and not racking up unnecessary debt.

 Remember, most infractions stay on your credit report for up to seven years, so the financial decisions you make now stick with you for a long time.

-Plus, think of all the ways bad credit affects your life outside of getting a loan.
-Many landlords run credit checks on prospective tenants, so you might not know how to rent an apartment with bad credit.
+Plus, think of all the ways poor credit affects your life outside of getting a loan.
+Many landlords run credit checks on prospective tenants, so it can be difficult to rent an apartment with bad credit.

-So bad credit not only affects your spending power, it affects your earning power as well.
-Keep every door open by making a conscious effort to continually improve your credit score.
+So bad credit not only affects your spending power, it affects your earning potential as well.
+Keep every door open by making a conscious effort to continually improve your credit.
 It would be a huge waste of time and effort to give up on all the progress you just made.
 Do yourself a favor and consciously manage your money going forward.

-It certainly is possible to get a loan with bad credit, but that doesn’t mean it’s the best decision for you.
-Analyze just how urgent your financial needs are, then decide if you can wait a while to improve your credit score before taking out a high-interest loan.
+It certainly is possible for people with bad credit to get an unsecured loan, but that doesn’t mean it’s the best decision for you.
+Analyze just how urgent your financial needs are.
+Then, decide if you can wait awhile to improve your credit before taking out a high-interest loan.